The Rise of Eco-Fashion

 Well-known celebrities have also jumped onto the ethical fashion revolution.
 One of the most admired lines is Edun, created by U2 musician Bono and wife, Ali Hewson in 2005.
 The line focuses on creating beautiful clothing but its true mission is to support fair trade and sustainable employment in developing countries around the world including Tanzania, South Africa, Lima and Peru.
 Edun clothing features organic cotton and some garments are dyed chemically free by using vegetable dyes.

 Not all celebrity fashion lines have been celebrated however.
-Heather Mills – former wife of Paul McCartney and former stepmother to Stella McCartney, launched a recycled clothing line in 2009 called Be@one.
-Fashion critics have slammed the vegan campaigner’s line of remodeled looks for men and women.
+Heather Mills - former wife of Paul McCartney and former stepmother to Stella McCartney, launched a recycled clothing line in 2009 called [email protected] Fashion critics have slammed the vegan campaigner’s line of remodeled looks for men and women.

 Looking to the Future